Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - `OSC_send_port` is the port that the OSC sender will send data through, it should equal to `9000` if OVRTTconsole is the only program that sends data to VRChat, however you should also read the recommendation below

 - __RECOMMENDATION:__ If you use more than one OSC input, and especially if you use multiple OSC outputs from VRChat, you should probably use some sort of OSC router.
 I use the OSC router that comes built in to [VRCOSC](https://github.com/VolcanicArts/VRCOSC);
-  * if you decide to use an OSC router, you will need to match the `OSC_send_port` value to whatever it is set to in the router software, my setup looks like this -picture of my VRCOSC + config file-
+  * if you decide to use an OSC router, you will need to match the `OSC_send_port` value to whatever it is set to in the router software, my setup looks like this: [Picutre of VRCOSC and config file](Images/config_and_vrcosc.png)

 <br>